Landlord Software & Technology

 Making tax digital dates and deadlines

-The phase-in schedule is based on qualifying gross income, combined gross rental and self-employment income before expenses.
-Employment income, pensions, and dividends do not count.
-From 6 April 2026, landlords with qualifying income above £50,000 in 2024/25 must comply.
-From 6 April 2027 the threshold drops to £30,000.
-From 6 April 2028 it drops to £20,000.
 Quarterly updates are due within one month of each quarter end: 5 August, 5 November, 5 February, and 5 May.
 The final declaration is due by 31 January following the tax year end.
 HMRC is not imposing penalties for late quarterly submissions in the first year (2026/27) to allow landlords time to adjust, but submissions are still required.
+Also follow journalists and experts covering MTD to keep up with the rental industry changes.

 How to sign up for MTD

 Registration for MTD for Income Tax is separate from Self Assessment and is not automatic.
 You need your UTR number, National Insurance number, and details of your income sources.
 Registration is completed through your Government Gateway account via your chosen software, not on the HMRC website directly.
 Your accountant can register on your behalf if preferred.
-Use the rental income tax calculator to confirm when your phase starts, and read our complete guide to registering with HMRC as a landlord for the full step-by-step process including UTR numbers and what to do if you miss a deadline.
+Use the rental income tax calculator to confirm when your phase starts, read our complete guide to registering with HMRC as a landlord for the full step-by-step process including UTR numbers and what to do if you miss a deadline.

 August Logo